Flavomons in Matter Gradients: Ray Tracing and Amplitude Evolution

-The properties of flavor waves follow from their dispersion relation~\cite{Izaguirre:2016gsx, Capozzi:2017gqd, Martin:2019gxb}, assuming a uniform environment.
+The properties of flavor waves follow from their dispersion relation \cite{Izaguirre:2016gsx, Capozzi:2017gqd, Martin:2019gxb}, assuming a uniform environment.
 The wavelengths of unstable modes, set by the neutrino--neutrino interaction strength $\mu=\sqrt{2}\GF n_\nu$ (with Fermi constant $\GF$ and neutrino density $n_\nu$), are of order centimeters.
-While their smallness suggests the commonly used local description, inhomogeneities can impede instability growth.
-Neutrino refraction in background matter, with interaction strength $\lambda=\sqrt{2}\GF n_e$, far exceeds $\mu$ within the SN shock-wave radius; consequently, $\lambda$ can be neglected only if it is strictly homogeneous.
+While this small scale suggests the commonly used local description, inhomogeneities can impede instability growth \cite{Bhattacharyya:2025gds, Fiorillo:2025gkw}.
+In background matter, the neutrino refraction scale $\lambda=\sqrt{2}\GF n_e$ far exceeds $\mu$ within the SN shock-wave radius; consequently, $\lambda$ can be neglected only if it is strictly homogeneous.

-For fast instabilities, this effect was recently examined in an idealized two-beam model \cite{Bhattacharyya:2025gds}.
+This effect was first identified in the recent study of an idealized fast flavor two-beam model \cite{Bhattacharyya:2025gds}.
 An exact solution shows that sufficiently strong matter gradients can prevent instability growth altogether.
-We will see that the impact is even more dramatic for slow instabilities---the earliest to appear in SNe~\cite{Fiorillo:2025gkw}---which have intrinsically small growth rates despite their short wavelengths.
+While this effect is parametrically small in practice, we will see that it can be dramatic for slow instabilities---the earliest to appear in SNe~\cite{Fiorillo:2025gkw}---which have intrinsically small growth rates despite their short wavelengths.

 In this Letter, we develop a practical framework to describe the evolution of flavor instabilities in nonuniform environments.
-The main innovation is to treat unstable waves propagating in a slowly varying medium as beams of classical quasi-particles, through the WKB or geometrical optics scheme.
-At a formal level, this was invoked in Refs.~\cite{Johns:2025yxa, Fiorillo:2025gkw}.
-For the first time, we here explicitly develop the flavomon equations of motion (EoMs) in such environments and apply them to both fast and slow instabilities.
+The underlying mechanism is that matter gradients advect flavomons through wave-number space, so that unstable modes leave the instability band before they can significantly grow.
+Near a SN core, a similar effect arises also from gravitational redshift, although it is subdominant in practice.

-In the fast case, we recover the earlier results \cite{Bhattacharyya:2025gds}, now extended to general inhomogeneous configurations.
-For slow instabilities, density gradients can hinder their growth at early times in a SN core, although after tens of milliseconds post-bounce, they may grow enough to become relevant despite matter suppression.
-Beyond the shock wave, even at the earliest times, matter gradients cannot prevent their growth and here, slow instabilities dominate in setting the flavor composition of neutrinos within the first tens of milliseconds.
+For slow instabilities in SNe, a more complete picture begins to emerge.
+Density gradients strongly hinder their growth below the shock wave during the first tens of milliseconds after bounce, but whether they suppress them altogether depends on the global evolution.
+Beyond the shock wave, however, matter gradients are too weak to prevent their growth, allowing slow instabilities to shape the flavor composition of the emerging neutrino flux.